dlehdgud2380/ezpypi/README.md

 # ezPYPI
 **Very simple and easy to use PIP, PYPI on any os**
-* Can get more detail package with PYPI.
+* Can get more detail info from PYPI.
 * Can use pip easily.
 * Can use offline!